kairosbrightside/sps30-pi/README.md

 ### Preparing the Pi
 Type $\texttt{sudo raspi-config}$ into the terminal.
 Go to $\texttt{Interface Option}$ and enable UART.
 Then, reboot using $\texttt{sudo reboot}$.

-This alone didn't work for me, so after rebooting, you may need to add this line to the config: 'enable\_uart=1}'.
+This alone didn't work for me, so after rebooting, you may need to add this line to the config: $\texttt{enable\textunderscore uart=1}$.
 You can open the config using $\texttt{sudo nano /boot/config.txt}$.
 You might need to reboot again after doing this?

 After rebooting and connecting the sensor, type $\texttt{ls -l /dev/serial*}$ into the terminal to find what serial port the sensor is connected to, and change the script to that port.